dogecoinfoundation/libdogecoin/doc/address.md

 `dogecoin_hdnode* getHDNodeAndExtKeyByPath(const char* masterkey, const char* derived_path, char* outaddress, bool outprivkey)`

 This function derives a hierarchical deterministic child key by way of providing the extended master key, derived_path, outaddress and outprivkey.
+The masterkey can be either a private or public key, but if it is a public key, the outprivkey flag must be set to false and the derived_path must be a public derivation path.
 It will return the dogecoin_hdnode if successful and exits if the proper arguments are not provided.

 _C usage:_